Skip to Content

 Once an offer is received, you must reply within 14 working days or risk losing your place, as the system will automatically decline your offer after 14 days.

-Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.
-This will normally be sent out in June 2024.
+Once you have accepted your offer, you'll be sent out instructions about student funding, joining instructions and induction date.
+This will normally be sent out in June 2025.

 More questions?
 Contact us about this course